A Straightforward Guide to VAT for UK Businesses

 Choosing a VAT Scheme

-- Charge VAT on sales, reclaim on purchases, file quarterly.
+Charge VAT on sales, reclaim on purchases.
+Quarterly returns.

-- Pay a fixed % of turnover.
-Less admin, but you can't reclaim most VAT on purchases.
+Pay a fixed % of your turnover.
+Less admin, but limited VAT reclaim.

-- VAT is due only when you're paid by customers - useful for managing cash flow.
+Pay VAT only when you’re paid by your customers - great for cash flow.

-- Annual Accounting Scheme (turnover under £1.35 million)
+Annual Accounting Scheme (for turnover under £1.35 million)

-- One VAT return per year, with advance payments throughout the year.
+One return per year, with advance payments throughout the year.

-Not sure which is right?
-We can help you choose the most cost-effective and admin-friendly option for your business.
+Unsure which scheme is right?
+We’ll help you choose the most cost-effective option for your business.

 Reclaiming VAT on Expenses